Graduation, NBCOT and Career Info

 To be eligible for graduation the student must:

 - Have a grade point average of 2.0 or above

 - Complete all general, related and occupational therapy assistant courses with a "C" or above

 - Successfully complete two level II fieldwork experiences within 18 months of classroom coursework.

-After graduation, the graduate is considered an Occupational Therapy Assistant who will be able to:
+After graduation and successful completion of the national board examination and licensure in the state of choice, the graduate is considered an Occupational Therapy Assistant who will be able to:

-- Plan and carry out Occupational Therapy intervention program, with appropriate supervision, to prevent deficits and to maintain or improve function in daily living skills and in underlying components, e.g., muscle strength, range of motion, coordination, cognition, and visual-spatial perceptions.
+- With appropriate supervision and in accordance with state licensure laws, plan and carry out occupational therapy interventions to prevent deficits and to maintain or improve function in daily living skills and underlying components, such as muscle strength, range of motion, coordination, cognition, and visual-spatial perceptions.